OZI-Project/docs/api/quick-start.rst

    The output of ozi-fix can be directly piped into ``meson rewrite command``.

-   .. command-output:: ozi-fix source --add foo.py TARGET
+   .. command-output:: ozi-fix source --pretty --add foo.py TARGET

 .. _initializing-a-git-repository: